catnys/CppWriteups/Iterators/README.md

 ## Welcome to the Wonderful World of C++ STL Iterators! 🌸

 Hey there, lovely readers!
 Welcome to this readme.md where we'll dive into the fabulous realm of C++ STL iterators.
-We promise to keep things friendly, feminine, and fun while exploring this topic together.
+We promise to keep things friendly fun while exploring this topic together.

 ## What Are STL Iterators? 🌼
 So, what's the deal with these STL iterators, you might ask?
 Well, iterators are like the stylish tour guides of the C++ `Standard Template Library (STL)`.
 They help you navigate through various data structures, such as vectors, lists, and more, without needing to know the gory details of the underlying data storage.